 This report is intended to be used as an overview of the current scientific knowledge on underwater noise in the Arctic.
-However, in the undertaking of this work, it has become clear that there are many gaps in this knowledge which must be filled to have a comprehensive understanding of the effects of underwater noise on target species.
-That being said, this review will serve as a useful basis for which to consider where to focus future work and resources in both studying the issue of underwater noise in the Arctic context and in considering possible approaches in terms for mitigation measures in reducing the effects or impacts of underwater noise on the Arctic marine environment and marine species.
+However, in the undertaking of this work, it has become clear that there are many gaps in this knowledge which, if addressed, could lead to a more comprehensive understanding of the effects of underwater noise on species of interest.
+That being said, this review will serve as a useful basis for which to consider where to focus future work and resources in both studying the issue of underwater noise in the Arctic context and in considering possible approaches in terms for mitigation strategies in reducing the effects or impacts of underwater noise on the Arctic marine environment and marine species.